Edward Heitmann

+Early life

 Edward Heitmann was born in California Gully, Bendigo, Victoria on 3 June 1878.
 The son of carpenter and blacksmith Herman Heitmann and Katherine née Roberts, he was educated locally.
 He became a miner at an early age, eventually graduating to shaftsman before qualifying as a mine engine driver.
 In 1895 he moved to Western Australia but by the following year he had returned to Victoria, where took courses at the Bendigo School of Mines and Industries.
 On 29 June 1896 he married Emma Jane Johns; they had a son and two daughters before her death in 1905.
 In 1909 he married Ada Maude Cooke, with whom he had two sons and a daughter.

 In 1899, Heitmann returned to Western Australia to work on the Murchison goldfields.
 He became increasingly involved in the Labor movement, becoming president of the Day Dawn Engine Drivers' Association, and organising secretary of the Australian Workers' Union.

+State politics

 On 24 June 1904 he was elected to the Western Australian Legislative Assembly seat of Cue on a Labor ticket.
 He held the seat until 4 November 1913, resigning it to contest the seat of Geraldton in a by-election.
 Although he did not win the seat of Geraldton on this occasion, he had only eleven months to wait before winning the seat in the general election of 21 October 1914.

 During his time as Member for Geraldton, Heitman was a member of the Western Australian Health Commission inquiring into Miners Phthisis, and he contributed to the establishment of a tuberculosis sanatorium at Wooroloo.
-Until 1917 he was one of the Scaddan government's main backbench critics, especially with regards to the 1916 Nevanas affair.
+Until 1917 he was one of the Scaddan government's main backbench critics, especially with regard to the 1916 Nevanas affair.
 In January 1917, he and Rufus Underwood attended a conference in Melbourne which aimed to merge Billy Hughes' National Labor Party with Joseph Cook's liberals.

+Federal politics

 On 20 March, he resigned his Legislative Assembly seat in order to contest an Australian House of Representatives seat as a Nationalist.
 Shortly afterwards, the Western Australian branch of the Australian Labor Party followed its federal counterpart's lead in expelling its pro-conscription members, including Heitmann.

+On 5 May 1917, Heitmann was elected to the Australian House of Representatives seat of Kalgoorlie.
+During the next two years he was in charge of transport arrangements for the demobilisation of the Australian Imperial Force.
+He was defeated in the federal election of 13 December 1919, and thereafter spent some time in Adelaide working in advertising.